pingcap/docs-cn/v3.0/how-to/get-started/deploy-tidb-from-kubernetes-dind.md

 ---
-title: Deploy TiDB to Kubernetes Locally
+title: Deploy TiDB in Kubernetes Using DinD
-summary: Use TiDB Operator to quickly deploy a TiDB cluster on Kubernetes
+summary: Learn how to quickly deploy a TiDB cluster in Kubernetes Using DinD.
 category: how-to
+aliases: ['/docs/op-guide/kubernetes-local/','/docs/v3.0/how-to/get-started/local-cluster/install-from-kubernetes/']
 ---

-# Deploy TiDB to Kubernetes Locally
+# Deploy TiDB in Kubernetes Using DinD

 This document describes how to deploy a TiDB cluster to Kubernetes on your laptop (Linux or macOS) for development or testing.